AdobeDocs/experience-manager-64.en/help/communities/troubleshooting.md

 ### Cannot Access Forum Post After Upgrading from CQ 5.4 {#cannot-access-forum-post-after-upgrading-from-cq}

-If a forum was created on CQ 5.4 and topics posted , and then the site was upgraded to AEM 5.6.1 or later, attempting to view the existing posts may result in an error on the page:
+If a forum was created on CQ 5.4 and topics posted, and then the site was upgraded to AEM 5.6.1 or later, attempting to view the existing posts may result in an error on the page:

 illegal pattern character "'a'
 Cannot serve request to /content/demoforums/forum-test.html on this server